MikeRiches/win32/desktop-src/direct3d12/windows.graphics.holographic.interop/windows.graphics.holographic.interop.md

 > The feature described in this topic is implemented in Windows 10, version 1903 (10.0; Build 18362), but the `Windows.Graphics.Holographic.Interop.h` header file is available only in the [Windows 10 SDK Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).

-This header is used to interoperate with types in the [Windows.Graphics.Holographic](/uwp/api/windows.graphics.holographic) namespace.
+The APIs in this header provide functionality for Direct3D 12 apps to interoperate with types in the [Windows.Graphics.Holographic](/uwp/api/windows.graphics.holographic) namespace, allowing for holographic rendering with Direct3D 12.

 | Interface | Method |
 |-|-|